0xPARC/0xparc-intro-book/src/intro.typ

 === The zkSNARK: proofs of general problems

-The *zkSNARK*, first described in 2012, was the first type of primitive that arguably falls into this category.
+The *zkSNARK*, first described in 2012, was the first type of primitive that arguably falls into the "programmable cryptography" umbrella.
 It provides a way to produce proofs of _arbitrary_ problem statements, at least once encoded as a system of equations in a certain way.
 The name stands for: